TysonStanley/tysonstanley.github.io/Teaching.md

 <br>
 <img src="https://www.r-project.org/logo/Rlogo.png" alt="R Foundation Logo" height="200" width="250">

-I have taught an introductory/intermediate graduate R course for scientists in health, behavioral, social, and educational sciences.
+These are introductory and intermediate graduate R courses for scientists in health, behavioral, social, and educational sciences.
 The material is taught to be used by very applied individuals with minimal statistical training.
-The overall goal is to empower reproducible research using R and all it has to offer.
+The overall goal is to empower reproducible research using R and RMarkdown.

 I have lots of material that can be found at: [Graduate R Courses--GitHub](https://github.com/TysonStanley/Graduate_R_Courses) and [Graduate R Courses](https://tysonstanley.github.io/Graduate_R_Courses/).